SpatialSTEM – Seminar, Workshop and Teaching Materials for Understanding Grid-based Map Analysis

 Spatial Analysis and Statistics form a relatively new set of tools for quantitative analysis that cuts across a multitude of disciplines and applications.
 At its foundation is the perspective that “maps are numbers first and foremost, pictures later” and that there is a comprehensive “map-ematics” extending traditional mathematics and statistics as a means to better understand spatial patterns and relationships.
 These fundamental analysis tools build upon the STEM foundation in a manner analogous to statistics and matrix algebra as extensions to traditional mathematics at the turn of the last century.
 Click on the links below for information describing a seminar and workshop on map analysis concepts, considerations and procedures.

-- Six contact hour Workshop (3 sessions of 2 hours each) – Making a Case for SpatialSTEM – Infusing Spatial Analysis and Statistics into Science, Technology, Engineering and Math Education at the College Level a workshop developing the underlying theory, practice and application of spatial data analysis and reasoning skills for college-level instructors in science, technology, engineering and math programs.
+- Four contact hour Workshop (4 sessions) – Making a Case for SpatialSTEM – Infusing Spatial Analysis and Statistics into Science, Technology, Engineering and Math Education at the College Level a workshop developing the underlying theory, practice and application of spatial data analysis and reasoning skills for college-level instructors in science, technology, engineering and math programs.
 Participants receive a copy of the instructor’s book Map Analysis: Understanding Spatial Relationships and Understanding, extensive set of links to online readings, PowerPoint slide sets, MapCalc Learner software, databases and example application models that they can “tweak” for use in their classes.
 All materials are royalty free and can be edited and freely disseminated.

-- A Math/Stat Framework for Grid-based Map Analysis and Modeling — Topic 30 in the online book Map Analysis III
+- A Math/Stat Framework for Grid-based Map Analysis and Modeling — Topic 30 in the Beyond Mapping III online book in the three-part compilation series of the Beyond Mapping columns published in GeoWorld since 1989.

 - Making a Case for SpatialSTEM: Spatial Considerations in Science, Technology, Engineering and Mathematics Education — a 15-page white paper describing a framework for grid-based map analysis and modeling concepts and procedures as direct spatial extensions of traditional mathematics and statistics